Pyledriver: 2021: four-year-old season

 For the 2021 season Pyledriver was trained by Muir in partnership with Chris Grassick.
 The colt began his third campaign on 1 May at Newmarket Racecourse when he finished second to Sir Ron Priestley in the Group 2 Jockey Club Stakes.
 Dwyer reported that the horse had "ducked both ways away from the whip in the closing stages".
 The colt then returned to Group 1 class and started at 8/1 for the Coronation Cup over one and a half miles at Epsom on 4 June.
 The Aston Park Stakes winner Al Aasy started favourite while the other four runners were Japan, Mogul, Highland Chief and the filly Albaflora (Buckhounds Stakes).
 Pyledriver started well, settled in second place behind Highland Chief, went to the front at half way and maintained his lead into the last quarter mile.
 A furlong out he was challenged and overtaken by Al Aasy but rallied "gamely" to regain the advantage in the final strides and win by a neck.
 After the race Dwyer said "It was a tremendous race to ride in and I would imagine it would be the same to watch; they're two very tough horses.
 I don't know what came over me but I was a bit emotional.
 It's getting harder and harder as all the good horses are with the biggest trainers, and I think that's why people like seeing horses like him and owners who are sporting getting the rewards as they're the underdogs."

+After a five-month break, Pyledriver returned to the racecourse on 13 November 2021 to win the Churchill Stakes on the all-weather course at Lingfield.
+He then made his first trip abroad to run in the Hong Kong Vase at Sha Tin Racecourse, Hong Kong, on 12 December 2021.
+He was beaten one length into second place by the odds-on favourite Glory Vase.